 Once you know where things are, you will have a general idea where to find specific files and folders.
 There will be no client on hold or late meetings.

-Now that you know how important organizing your office is, here are tips to help you start:
+Now that you know how important organizing your office is, here are some of the best office organization ideas.

 Start from your desk and then move on to each corner of your office once you’re done.
 Put away things you don’t need to charity or the garbage.
 Put documents you need in an Expanding File Folder.